tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows how to access Azure Virtual Desktop from the Azure portal search bar.](images/searchavd.png "Search for Azure Virtual Desktop")

 3. Under Manage, select **Workspaces**.
-Locate the Workspace you want to update and Select on the name.
+Locate the Workspace you want to update and select the name.

     ![This image shows where to locate the workspace that was created in Task 1 and select it.](images/workspaceproperties.png)